 A tarnished legacy

-If Biden opts not to run, he’ll go down in history as a senator who was very well-liked by his colleagues and the press, and who served as the popular vice president for one of the most influential presidents of all time.
+Had Biden not opted to run, he’d have gone down in history as a senator who was very well-liked by his colleagues and the press, and who served as the popular vice president for one of the most influential presidents of all time.
 He has a record of public service to be proud of and can spend his retirement years making money, speaking about issues he’s passionate about, and perhaps serving as something of an éminence grise in the party.

-But if he runs, he’s much too big a fish to be ignored by his rivals, and they’ll have to tear him down.
+But as a candidate, he’s much too big a fish to be ignored by his rivals, and they’ll have to tear him down.